ScottLogic/blog/_posts/2026-06-30-agile-leadership.md

  For a team to function efficiently, it is just as important in software that senior stakeholders are aware of the direction and goals of a team at a high level as it is for the more junior developers to understand what the aims of a project or sprint are in a larger context than the particular piece of work they are currently developing.

+ Stakeholders need to know where a project is heading and to trust that direction is aligned with their intent.
+Where stakeholders are kept out of the loop it causes tensions and loss of trust meaning stakeholders feel the need to take a tighter control and restrict the teams freedoms to act independently.
+It can also waste time if the project drifts significantly away from the intended direction and needs work to bring it back in-line or even to undo changes that have been made entirely.

+At the other end, team members cannot make good decisions when faced with problems or choices in their work without an understanding of the wider context.
+If intent is not propagated down the chain, individuals are discouraged from making independent decisions and more likely to routinely run any decisions they encounter through those above them, this in turn encourages a culture where leaders are used to being directly involved in every decision and can cripple the overall goals of mission command style leadership and agility in general.

 ## Final thoughts

 Rather than being separate concerns, I believe that leadership and agility are fundamentally intertwined.
 Leadership may be a broader discipline than agility, but agility itself depends upon effective leadership.
 It is enabled by it, shaped by it, and I would go as far as to say that it cannot truly exist without it.
 An agile team is not simply one that follows agile practices, but a team that has an agile mindset and way of working which is ultimately enabled by leadership.

-The Mission Command approach is an example of what this looks like in practice: leaders communicate intent, establish clear boundaries and trust those closest to the work to make decisions in pursuit of the wider mission.
+The Mission Command approach is an example of what this looks like in practice: leaders communicate intent, establish clear boundaries, and trust those closest to the work to make decisions in pursuit of the wider mission.
 The same principle applies in software development.
 Teams become more adaptable, responsive and effective when leaders create an environment built on trust, delegation and shared understanding, rather than control.
 If agility is the goal, then leadership is not merely a supporting factor; it is the foundation that makes it possible.